trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

 Note that if you stop the project while your wallet is connected and restart the project later, it remembers that your wallet is connected.
 The SDK uses the [Beacon](https://docs.walletbeacon.io/) SDK to connect to wallets and remember connections.

-## Managing tokens
+## Deploying contracts

-To create and work with tokens in your project, you need a smart contract to manage them.
-Smart contracts are programs on the blockchain that are permanent and hosted automatically by Tezos nodes, so you don't have to worry about where to host contracts and whether they will run when users call them.
+Contracts are backend programs that run on the Tezos blockchains.
 Smart contracts can do many tasks, but for gaming they have two main purposes:

 - They handle tokens, which are digital assets stored on the blockchain